 Professor Hanan Anis receives this award for her contributions and initiatives to educational outreach and innovative research.

-Her impact in Canada doesn’t stop, as she continues to develop new initiatives, such as the uOttawa Women’s Start-up Network for women in technology and engineering, providing mentoring and support for women-led start-ups.
+But her impact doesn’t stop there.
+She continues to develop new initiatives, such as the uOttawa Women’s Startup Network for women in technology and engineering, providing mentoring and support for woman-led startups.